Royal Freeman Nash: Career

 In the aftermath of the Lynching of Jesse Washington he worked with Elisabeth Freeman to investigate.
 The day after the lynching, Nash contacted Freeman and advised her on how to best investigate the lynching.
 He requested that she gather large amounts of information, including interviewing locals, legal evidence, and images.
 Nash also provided Freeman with a copy of his investigation in Georgia.
 The NAACP sought to publicize the lynching widely to aid anti-lynching movements.
 Nash and Freeman were unable to get the lynching prosecuted, though they were successful in widely publicizing it.

-He proposed changing the name of the NAACP to a name honoring several white figures associated with the abolition of slavery in the US, suggesting "The [William Lloyd] Garrison Association,” “The Wendell Phillips Association,” and “The [Abraham] Lincoln Association” because he thought the organization's name was "cumbersome".
+Nash proposed changing the name of the NAACP to a name honoring several white figures associated with the abolition of slavery in the US, suggesting "The [William Lloyd] Garrison Association,” “The Wendell Phillips Association,” and “The [Abraham] Lincoln Association” because he thought the organization's name was "cumbersome".
 Nash left his role in May 1917 to serve in World War I, entering training for officers.
 He initially took a leave of absence but by September was forced to resign, in part due to his large involvement with the Federal Aid Committee.
 Nash remained involved in the NAACP.
 Nash later expressed guilt that he had left the organization.
 In the army he rose to the rank of captain in the field artillery and was transferred to the 167th Field Artillery Brigade, a brigade made up of Black soldiers.

 Historians August Meier and Elliott Rudwick conclude that Nash was "singularly ineffective" as secretary.

+Nash died in California on April 28, 1982, at the age of 98.